Krigsmaskine/property-tooltip/README.md

 # Property Tooltip

-Property Tooltip provides tooltips for (currently) weapon properties in dnd5e.
+Property Tooltip provides tooltips for weapon properties in dnd5e.
 When editing the weapon, you will see tooltips when hovering over the different properties.

 ![image](https://user-images.githubusercontent.com/39592771/232679143-9917a85d-c461-4892-bd26-27ba57cbc4d7.png)